mihmax/mdbot/README.md

 # mdbot
-Bot for Ingress Mission Day to be held 11 August 2018 in Dnipro, Ukraine.
+Telegram Bot for Ingress Mission Day to be held 11 August 2018 in Dnipro, Ukraine.
+Maintained by @mihmax.